Updated February 2020

 But, there’s probably a lot holding you back, or a lack of understanding on what’s needed to make selling internationally a reality with your Squarespace store.

-We’ll take you through three key steps when it comes to going international.
+We’ll take you through the key steps when it comes to going international.

-To do this, it’s a simple look at your Google Analytics.
-Go to: Google Analytics Dashboard > Audience > Geographical Data > Language.
+Go to your Google Analytics Dashboard > Audience > Geographical Data > Language.

-This will give you a nice overview on what countries are currently visiting your site and essentially the ones that are already interested in what you’re selling on your Squarespace ecommerce store and can be good markets to consider selling in.
+This will highlight the countries that are currently visiting your store.
+This pool of people are already interested in what you’re selling on your Squarespace ecommerce store and can be good markets to consider selling in.

 If they’ve come across your store in your original language, chances are they’ll be even more receptive to your messaging if you start speaking their language.